Question 191·Medium·Rhetorical Synthesis

 Identify the most relevant notes

-A) Northern Irish astrophysicist Jocelyn Bell Burnell discovered the first radio pulsars in 1967 while a graduate student at the University of Cambridge, a breakthrough that led to a Nobel Prize in Physics, though it was awarded to her male colleagues.
+Northern Irish astrophysicist Jocelyn Bell Burnell discovered the first radio pulsars in 1967 as a graduate student at Cambridge; the breakthrough later earned a Nobel Prize in Physics, though it went to her male supervisor and another astronomer.